CrowdStrike/azure-eventhub-logscale-ingester/README.md

 For the Trigger, we are utilizing the "Event Hub" Trigger in the "Azure" tab.
 ![WorkflowTrigger](docs/asset/WorkflowTrigger.png)
 ![WorkflowTrigger2](docs/asset/WorkflowTrigger2.png)
 The trigger requires a connection with an Event Hub Namespace via the Connection String .
 The Connection String can be found after creating a Shared Access Policy within the Event Hub after adding an access policy in the "Shared access policies" tab with the "Listen" claim.
-The "Connection string–primary key" will be generated and can be used for the Workflow tirgger.
+The "Connection string–primary key" will be generated and can be used for the Workflow trigger.
 ![ConnectEventHub](docs/asset/ConnectEventHub.png)
-After the Event Hub Namespace is connected, the trigger can be set up with a Event Hub Instance from the dropdown list, with the Content Type "application/json", the default Consumer  group name, Maximum Event Conut set to "175" and the interval to check for new events being "1 Second.
+After the Event Hub Namespace is connected, the trigger can be set up with an Event Hub Instance from the dropdown list, with the Content Type "application/json", the default Consumer  group name, Maximum Event Count set to "175" and the interval to check for new events being "1 Second.
 ![TriggerSettings](docs/asset/TriggerSettings.png)
 In the settings tab of the Trigger, turn off "Split On" as shown in the screenshot below.
 ![TriggerSettings2](docs/asset/TriggerSettings2.png)